sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 ==== Solving for x ====

-Interact to find x given a, b, and m:
+Interact to find x when a, b, and m are known:

 {{{#!sagecell
 pretty_print(html("<h1>Solving for x</h1>"))